 The adult's role is viewed in the current study as one of an enabler, providing an environment where language development can take place.
-Enabling environments are very much promoted and encouraged under the current Early Years Foundation Stage framework, which practitioners follow in the early years in England (DfE 2012; Evangelou et al. 2010; Moylett and Stewart 2012).
+Enabling environments are very much promoted and encouraged under the current Early Years Foundation Stage framework, which practitioners follow in the early years in England (Department for Education, 2012; Evangelou, Sylva, Wild, Glenny, & Kyriacou, 2010; Moylett & Stewart, 2012).

-The scaffolding of the child during these transactions in play can be aided by the adult entering the play as a character, or as Heathcote (1980) termed it for drama in education: in role (Anderson, 2012; Baldwin and Fleming, 2003; Dickinson and Neelands, 2006; Heathcote, 1980).
-Adults can extend children's language by engaging with them in role, by introducing new vocabulary to them and by modelling the pragmatics of language (Baldwin and Fleming 2003).
-Practitioners have a difficult task in seeking to strike a balance between trying to control the play and helping (the) children achieve the objectives for the lesson, while still protecting and valuing each child's contribution (Dickinson and Neelands, 2006).
+The scaffolding of the child during these transactions in play can be aided by the adult entering the play as a character, or as Heathcote (1980) termed it for drama in education: in role (Anderson, 2012; Baldwin & Fleming, 2003; Dickinson & Neelands, 2006; Heathcote, 1980).
+Within this role, adults can be flexible.
+Their position is one of evoking, not directing, the play.
+They can extend children's language by engaging with them in role, by introducing new vocabulary to them and by modelling the pragmatics of language (Baldwin and Fleming 2003).
+Practitioners have a difficult task in seeking to strike a balance between trying to control the play and helping (the) children achieve the objectives for the lesson, while still protecting and valuing each child's contribution (Dickinson & Neelands, 2006).